-A large truck or 18-Wheeler can be extremely dangerous when operated in a careless manner.
+A large truck, also commonly referred to by many as an "18-Wheeler", a "tracor trailer", "semi-truck", or a "commercial truck", can be extremely dangerous when operated in a careless manner.
 Considering the size and weight of the motor vehicle, an 18-wheeler has the potential to cause major damage.
 An accident with a semi-truck is a one-sided affair in almost all circumstances.
 The possibility of injury is also quite high compared to other collisions.

 As a result, it is vital that you do everything in your power to avoid these situations.
 Unfortunately, there are times where all the preparation in the world cannot protect you from the negligent actions of the drivers.
 When an injury occurs, aligning yourself with legal representation that can help guide you through the complicated litigation process is of paramount importance.
 Trucking accidents in the state of FLorida occur every single day due to the constantly increasing need for good to be transported from the north and western states into FLorida and down Florida roadways such as I-95.

 Cases involving an 18-wheeler truck accidents can be lengthy and complicated.
 There will likely be multiple parties and teams of lawyers looking out for the financial interests of insurance providers and shipping companies.
 The earlier you get started on working towards a solution, the earlier our attorney can help get you the compensation you deserve.

 With years of experience handling the legal affairs of individuals and families throughout Central and Eastern Florida who have been injured through another's negligence, our firm has the knowledge and legal understanding to provide legal representation that is professional, productive and aggressive.